winterbe/java8-tutorial/README.md

 System.out.println(converted);    // "J"
 ```

 Let's see how the `::` keyword works for constructors.
-First we define an example bean with different constructors:
+First we define an example class with different constructors:

 ```java
 class Person {